nkh/P5-App-Asciio/documentation/mdbook_asciio/src/guide/installation.md

 # Installation

 Asciio is normally packaged for distributions, if you are reading this we are working on the GTK3 port and you'll need to install manually.

+## Alternative *1*

 ```bash
     sudo apt install libeval-context-perl libdirectory-scratch-structured-perl libfile-homedir-perl libgtk3-perl